moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 .. image:: rviz_2.png
    :width: 300px

-Note that if you ran the node ``hello_moveit`` without launching the demo launch file first it will wait for 10 seconds and then print this error and exit.
+Note that if you ran the node ``hello_moveit`` without launching the demo launch file first, it will wait for 10 seconds and then print this error and exit.

 .. code-block:: bash

   [ERROR] [1644181704.350825487] [hello_moveit]: Could not find parameter robot_description and did not receive robot_description via std_msgs::msg::String subscription within 10.000000 seconds.

 This is because the ``demo.launch.py`` launch is starting the ``MoveGroup`` node that provides the robot description.
-When ``MoveGroupInterface`` is constructed it looks for a node publishing a topic with the robot description.
+When ``MoveGroupInterface`` is constructed, it looks for a node publishing a topic with the robot description.
-If it fails to find that within 10 seconds it prints this error and terminates the program.
+If it fails to find that within 10 seconds, it prints this error and terminates the program.

 3.2 Examine the code
 ~~~~~~~~~~~~~~~~~~~~